Eligibility and criteria

 Nominations are assessed by a panel consisting of representatives from the VMC and relevant government and/or sector organisations with expertise in multicultural affairs.

-There will be between two (2) recipients for each category, one organisational recipient and one individual recipient.
-There will be up to 20 people inducted into the Multicultural Honour Roll.
+There will be two (2) recipients for each category (except Police) — one organisational recipient and one individual recipient.
+There will be up to 20-25 individuals inducted into the Multicultural Honour Roll.

 You will receive a confirmation email from Award Force.